nktn/pelican_niconico/Readme.md

 Installation
 ------------

-To enable, ensure that `pelican_niconico.py` is put somewhere that is accessible.
+To enable, ensure that `pelican_niconico.py` is put somewhere that is accessible(pelican_niconico folder).
 Then use as follows by adding the following to your pelicanconf.py:

     PLUGIN_PATH = 'path/to/pelican-plugins'